Skip to content

 State

-State is an alternative way to preconfigure Loading and Screenshotting parameters before calling the methods.
+State is an alternative way to preconfigure Loading and Screenshotting parameters, avoiding long calls with many optional arguments.

 It defines how rooms are positioned, filtered by flags, transformed, and otherwise adjusted during Loading and Screenshotting.
 The intended workflow is as follows: